the-events-calendar/the-events-calendar/readme.txt

 = IMPORTANT NOTICE =

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.6 =

+* Added an updated German translation courtesy of Dennis Gruebner

 = 3.5.1 =